In this lesson, you will learn how to use conditional formatting.

 Conditional formatting is a versatile tool that can be used to improve the readability and usability of your spreadsheets.
 With a little practice, you can learn to use it to create effective and visually appealing visualizations of your data.

 I prepared a table with the results of the exam.

 You want to highlight the extreme results.
-The best results are above the 90% mark in green and below 30% in red.
+The best results are highlighted in green if they are above 90% and in red if they are below 30%.
 How to do it?